Black vs. Ebony: What’s the Real Color and Wood Difference?

 Black is a classic choice in fashion.
 It looks elegant and timeless.
 Many designers use black to create a slimming effect.
 Ebony has a deep, rich tone.
 It adds a touch of luxury.
 Ebony can make a bold statement.

 Black is versatile in interiors.
 It pairs well with many colors.
 Black furniture can look modern and chic.
 Ebony offers a warmer feel.
-It is perfect for wood finishes.
-Ebony adds depth to a room’s design.
+If you want the ebony look on furniture or trim without paying for scarce solid-black lumber, an ebony-toned wood stain applied to oak, walnut, or maple gets you close for a fraction of the cost.

 Symbolism And Meanings